Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	</tr>
  </table>

-  The following are requirements and recommendations for apply for timed metadata
+  The following are requirements and recommendations apply to timed metadata
-  ingest related to events, tags, ad markers and program information:
+  ingest of information related to events, tags, ad markers and program information and others:

      1. Metadata SHALL be conveyed in a CMAF track, where the media handler (hdlr) is "meta", the track handler box is